Cleburne, Texas: Geography

 Cleburne is west of the center of Johnson County, 30 mi south of the center of Fort Worth.
 It is bordered to the north by Joshua and to the east by Keene.
 U.S. Route 67 runs through the north side of the city on a freeway bypass; the highway leads east 12 mi to Alvarado and west 53 mi to Stephenville.
 State Highways 171 and 174 run through the center of Cleburne on Main Street.
 Highway 171 leads northwest 19 mi to Cresson and southeast 29 mi to Hillsboro, while Highway 174 leads north 15 mi to Burleson and southwest 38 mi to Meridian.

 According to the United States Census Bureau, Cleburne has a total area of 84.1 km2, of which 76.6 km2 are land and 7.4 km2, or 8.86%, are covered by water.
 East and West Buffalo Creek run through the center of Cleburne, flowing south to the Nolan River and part of the Brazos River watershed.

+Climate

 Demographics

 As of the 2020 United States census, there were 31,352 people, 10,982 households, and 7,441 families residing in the city.